America’s Flooding Problem

 Communities are fighting for a share of the limited federal assistance available, and some are at a disadvantage.
 And to complicate matters even further, the federal government itself is often stretched for capacity both in funding and personnel.

-As of last year, the US Army Corps of Engineers was facing a $98 billion backlog of authorized work.34 But it only receives about $2 billion per year in construction funding from Congress35 - that works out to a backlog of almost five decades worth of work.
+As of last year, the USACE was facing a $98 billion backlog of authorized work.34 But it only receives about $2 billion per year in construction funding from Congress35 - that works out to a backlog of almost five decades worth of work.
 How is the Army Corps supposed to help protect our communities from flooding if they’re that underwater?

 The more we delay, the more we pay

-The more we delay, the more we pay.
-The plans and investment to improve infrastructure and resilience won’t happen overnight, but we will all benefit from proactive thinking and investment in support of better solutions.
+The plans and investment to improve infrastructure and resilience won’t happen overnight, but we will all benefit from proactive thinking and support for better solutions.
 Our communities depend upon it.

-As Americans, time and time again we’ve chosen to face into the hard challenges - let’s not turn away from this one.
+As Americans, time and time again we’ve chosen to lean into the hard challenges - let’s not turn away from this one.